darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 ./gcpcli.py cloud-storage --download-file my-bucket-name /path/to/file.txt
 ```

-> **Note**: When downloading files from Cloud Storage we must ensure the cloud folder structure match the host file sysmtem structure.
+> **Note**: When downloading files from Cloud Storage we must ensure the cloud folder structure match the host file system structure.
 If we download `/path/folder/file.txt` the directory `/path/folder/` must exists in the host machine.

 **Download a file to a specific destination:**
 ```bash